janKekanSan/jankekansan.github.io/pages/lipu/toki-pona-is-a-weird-name.md

 behavior of the language is on pages 37 to 39 of jan Sonja's [Toki Pona: The Language of Good](https://www.amazon.com/gp/product/0978292308), where she gives examples of proper nouns transliterated into Toki Pona.
-In jan Misali's [12 Days of sona pi toki pona series](https://www.youtube.com/watch?v=oGysrX1gIBU), he gives the example of "jan Robert": here, the word "Robert" means "a thing named Robert".
+In jan Misali's [12 Days of sona pi toki pona series](https://www.youtube.com/watch?v=oGysrX1gIBU), they give the example of "jan Robert": here, the word "Robert" means "a thing named Robert".
 Since all proper nouns behave as adjectives in this way, they must follow a word that indicates what kind of thing they are.
 People are generally "jan [name]".
 Places are "ma [name]".
 Most curiously, languages are "toki